Malcolm Gregson: Professional career

-In 1968 Gregson won the Daks Tournament for the second successive year.
+In 1968, Gregson won the Daks Tournament for the second successive year.
 He had a final round 69 to finish a stroke ahead of Neil Coles.
 In October he qualified for the PGA Tour through their Qualifying school.
 Gregson played on the 1969 PGA Tour from February to May but had limited success.
 He was a runner-up in the 1969 Gallaher Ulster Open behind Christy O'Connor Snr.

 Gregson made the top one hundred on the Order of Merit in each of the European Tour's first nine official seasons from 1972 to 1980.
 He was twice a runner-up in the Dutch Open, in 1972 to Jack Newton and in 1979 to another Australian Graham Marsh.
 In late 1978 he finished fourth in both Tournament Players Championship and the European Open Championship.
 In 1972, playing with Brian Huggett, he won the Sumrie Better-Ball at Blairgowrie, a non-tour event.
 The pair were runners-up in the same event the following year.

 Gregson was a regular competitor on the Safari Circuit, winning the 1974 Cock o' the North in Zambia, beating Jack Newton in a playoff.
 He was runner-up a number of times, including the Kenya Open in 1970 and 1974, the 1972 Zambia Open, the Nigerian Open in 1973 and 1977 and the 1985 Cock o' the North.

 Gregson played once on the European Senior Tour in 1993, soon after his 50th birthday and then competed regularly on the tour from 1994, making over 200 appearances before making his final appearance in 2008.
 He finished in the top 10 of the Order of Merit from 1994 to 1997 and won five events on the tour between 1994 and 2004.

+Personal life

+Gregson died on 24 January 2024, at the age of 80.

+Awards and honors

+In 1967, Gregson won the Harry Vardon Trophy, bestowed to the player who has the lowest scoring average on the British PGA over the course of the season.